MrSeekatar/K8sUtils/README.md

 - [Using `Invoke-HelmUpgrade` in an Azure DevOps Pipeline](#using-invoke-helmupgrade-in-an-azure-devops-pipeline)
 - [Testing `Invoke-HelmUpgrade`](#testing-invoke-helmupgrade)

-This module was created to solve a problem when using `helm -wait` in a CI/CD pipeline. `-wait` is wonderful feature in that your pipeline will wait for a successful deployment instead of returning after passing manifest to K8s.
+This module was created to solve a problem when using `helm -wait` in a CI/CD pipeline. `-wait` is wonderful feature in that your pipeline will wait for a successful deployment instead of returning after tossing the manifests to K8s.
 If anything goes wrong, however, it will wait until the timeout and then return just a timeout error.
-At that point, you may have lost all the logs and events that could help diagnose the problem and then have to re-run the deployment and baby sit it to try to catch the logs or events that caused the timeout.
+At that point, you may have lost all the logs and events that could help diagnose the problem and then have to re-run the deployment and baby sit it to try to catch the logs or events from K8s.

 With `Invoke-HelmUpgrade` you get similar functionality, but it will capture all the logs and events along the way, and if there is an error, it will return early as possible.
 No more waiting the 5 or 10 minutes you set on `helm -wait`.

-> This proved to be very useful at my company when updating pipelines to deploy to a new K8s cluster.
-As we worked through the many configuration and permission issues, the pipelines failed quickly with full details of the problem.
-We rarely had to check K8s.
-It was a huge time saver.

-There are an infinite number of ways helm and its K8s manifests can be configured and error out.
-This `Invoke-HelmUpgrade` tries to handle to most common cases, and is amended as more are discovered.
+There are an infinite number of ways helm and its K8s manifests can be configured and error out. `Invoke-HelmUpgrade` tries to handle the most common cases, and is amended as more are discovered.
 It does handle Helm pre-install [hooks](https://helm.sh/docs/topics/charts_hooks/) (preHooks) and K8s [initContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
-See below for a list of all the cases that are tested.
+See [below](#scenarios) for a list of all the cases that are covered.

 One thing that is required to get prehook logs is to set the `helm.sh/hook-delete-policy` to `before-hook-creation` in the prehook job manifest.
 This will keep the job around after the upgrade, and the `ttlSecondsAfterFinished` will delete it after 30s, if desired.
-This is done in the [minimal chart](DevOps/Helm/minimal/templates/preHookJob.yml).
+This is done in the [minimal chart](DevOps\Helm\templates\preHookJob.yaml#L19).

 ## Commands